Anime: Pioneers

 Animation in Japan began in the early 20th century, when filmmakers started to experiment with techniques pioneered in France, Germany, the United States, and Russia.
 A claim for the earliest Japanese animation is Katsudō Shashin (c.
 1907), a private work by an unknown creator.
-In 1917, the first professional and publicly displayed works began to appear; animators such as Ōten Shimokawa, Seitarō Kitayama, and Jun'ichi Kōuchi (considered the "fathers of anime") produced numerous films, the oldest surviving of which is Kōuchi's Namakura Gatana.
-Many early works were lost with the destruction of Shimokawa's warehouse in the 1923 Great Kantō earthquake.
+In 1917, the first professional and publicly displayed works began to appear; animators such as Ōten Shimokawa, Seitarō Kitayama, and Jun'ichi Kōuchi (known as the "fathers of anime") produced numerous films, with the oldest surviving one being Kōuchi's Namakura Gatana.
+Many early works were lost in the destruction of Shimokawa's warehouse during the 1923 Great Kantō earthquake.